chrispederick/web-developer/readme.md

 * Table Drag and Drop jQuery Plugin: [http://www.isocra.com/2008/02/table-drag-and-drop-jquery-plugin/](http://www.isocra.com/2008/02/table-drag-and-drop-jquery-plugin/)

 They should not be altered apart from to update to their latest versions for maintenance reasons.
-The latest versions of Bootstrap from Twitter, CodeMirror and Font Awesome can be automatically merged into the repository using `ant merge.bootstrap`, `ant merge.codemirror` and `ant merge.fontawesome` respectively.
+The latest versions of Bootstrap from Twitter or jQuery can be automatically merged into the repository using `gulp merge-bootstrap` or `gulp merge-jquery` respectively.

 ### Icons